-How to Slice Columns in pandas DataFrame
+You are currently viewing How to Slice Columns in Pandas DataFrame

 Use DataFrame.loc[] and DataFrame.iloc[] to slice the columns in pandas DataFrame where loc[] is used with column labels/names and iloc[] is used with column index/position.
-You can also use these operators to select rows from pandas DataFrame
+You can also use these operators to select rows from Pandas DataFrame.

 In this article, I will explain how to slice/take or select a subset of a DataFrame by column labels, certain positions of the column, and by range e.t.c with examples.

-1. Quick Examples of Column-Slices of Pandas DataFrame
+Quick Examples of Column-Slices of Pandas

-# Using loc[] to take column slices
+# Example 1: Using loc[] to take column slices

 # Slice selected multiple columns